 Section 3 of the paper describes the empirical context and our panel data on tax evasion, political majorities, and enforcement over thirty years (1980-2009) in the 342 councils of England and Wales.
-Since we do not have individual data, it is natural to focus on the patterns of average (aggregate) compliance at the council level.4 We first discuss how to measure tax evasion consistently across three tax regimes - the (property-based) domestic-rates system from 1980 to 1989, the (person-based) poll-tax system from 1990 to 1992, and the (property-based) council-tax system from 1993 and onwards.
+Since we do not have individual data, it is natural to focus on the patterns of average (aggregate) compliance at the council level.
+We first discuss how to measure tax evasion consistently across three tax regimes - the (property-based) domestic-rates system from 1980 to 1989, the (person-based) poll-tax system from 1990 to 1992, and the (property-based) council-tax system from 1993 and onwards.
 Figure 1 illustrates the pattern of tax evasion averaged across all councils for each year in our sample.
 It shows that tax evasion before the poll tax averages was around 3% and was on a declining trend.
 There is an abrupt upward shift following the adoption of the poll-tax period with average evasion reaching between 10 and 15%.
-After the return to property-based local taxation in 1993, evasion returns only gradually towards the levels seen in the pre-poll-tax period.
-Clearly, this is in line with the idea that shocks to the intrinsic motives to pay taxes might lead to quite persistent effects, due to the dynamics of social norms.5
+After the return to property-based local taxation in 1993, evasion returns only gradually towards the levels seen in the pre-poll-tax period in line with the idea that social norms are quite persistent.4

 Since elections are staggered across councils and years, we get a number of close election outcomes in every calendar year.
 We exploit the fact that these close elections trigger shifts into or out of single-party majority that are as good as random.
 Moreover, single-party majorities are systematically associated with less tax evasion.
 Figure 2 shows a version of the common Regression Discontinuity Design (RDD) diagram, where each dot represents half a percent of the sample and where the horizontal axis shows the difference between the seat share of the largest political party and the cutoff at 50%.
 The quadratic control functions on the two sides of the cutoff suggest that a narrow shift into a single-party majority decreases tax evasion by 1-2 percentage points.
-While this is a reduced-form relation, we will consider how discretionary tax enforcement by councils varies with majority shifts and show that the drop in tax evasion most likely reflects the fact that single-party council majorities enforce
+While this is a reduced-form relation, we will consider how discretionary tax enforcement by councils varies with majority shifts and show that the drop in tax evasion most likely reflects the fact that single-party council majorities enforce taxes more vigorously.